vanvalenlab/deepcell-label/DEPLOYMENT.md

 Now that both the frontend and backend are online, we need to reach them through a single endpoint with CloudFront on AWS.

-## Create a CloudFront distribution
+### Create a CloudFront distribution for the S3 bucket

+On the [CloudFront AWS Console](https://us-east-1.console.aws.amazon.com/cloudfront/v3/home), create a distribution.
-Set the Origin domain to the "Bucket website endpoint" from the S3
+Set the Origin domain to the "Bucket website endpoint" URL from the S3 static site.

-### Add two custom origins
+### Add a second origin for Elastic Beanstalk

-two custom origins for

-- the flask backend on Elastic Beanstalk
-- the S3 bucket hosted static site

-All the default settings when setting up the origin are acceptable.
+Under the Origins tab for the distribution, create an origin where the Origin domain is the URL for the Elastic Beanstalk instance.
 You may want to change Response timeout for the backend from 30 seconds to the maximum 60 seconds to support loading large and/or slow downloads.

-### Add Behaviors to split traffic between the origins
+### Add a behaviors to redirect API requests to Elastic

 By adding the S3 hosted static site origin first, the default behavior will be to forward requests to this origin.

-To redirect API requests to the backend, add a new behavior with these settings
+We'll add a behavior to to forward API requests to the backend.

+Under the Behaviors tab, create a behavior, then

 - Set the Path pattern to `/api/*`
 - Set the Origin to the backend on Elastic Beanstalk